The Egg Industry Kills Chicks

 As for me, when I first heard about chick culling (as it is euphemistically called by the Egg Industry) and first saw photos and videos of the practice, I was sickened and horrified.
 And I have never eaten an egg again, nor do I ever plan to.

 There is a new technology called "in-ovo sexing."
 According to Mercy For Animals, who has tried to draw attention to chick culling for more than a decade, "In-ovo sexing, enables egg producers to identify male embryos inside the eggshells.
 Through this technology, eggs that would hatch males can be destroyed before the embryos develop into chicks who can feel pain...After talks with Mercy For Animals, major commercial egg producer Kipster [became] the first U.S. egg company to adopt in-ovo sexing."
 You can read more about this development here.
+Even though it is only just beginning to become available in select markets in the U.S., it is certainly good news—at least for the 300 million male chicks killed each year.

-So, this is a good thing—at least for the 300 million chicks killed each year.
-However, egg-laying hens live in miserable conditions and have very short lives.
+However, even with this positive development, egg-laying hens still live in miserable conditions and have very short lives.
 As Mercy For Animals says, "With over eight billion chickens slaughtered per year for food in the U.S., they are arguably the most abused animals on the planet."
-So, the only way to truly stop this suffering is to stop eating eggs and stop eating chicken.
-In other words, become Morally Vegan for the animals.
+Consider these facts:

 Mahalo for reading.
 Aloha...